-- The child is eligible for care (12 or younger). - The costs claimed are not reimbursed. - The costs enable a family member to work, actively seek work, or further their education. - The costs are for an allowable type of child care. - The costs are reasonable.
+- The child is eligible for care.

+- The costs claimed are not reimbursed.

+- The costs enable a family member to pursue an eligible activity.

+- The costs are for an allowable type of child care.

+- The costs are reasonable.

 Eligible Child

 To be eligible for the child care deduction, the costs must be incurred for the care of a child under the age of 13.
 The PHA will verify that the child being cared for (including foster children) is under the age of 13 (See 7-II.C.).